Severson-Group/docs.amdc.dev/source/getting-started/advanced-tutorials/fpga-ip-core/index.md

 2. AXI4-Stream---for high-speed streaming data.
 3. AXI4-Lite---for simple, low-throughput memory-mapped communication (e.g., to and from control and status registers)

+The AXI interconnect is the method by which the C code driver is able to read, write, and interact with the IP cores in the FPGA.
 Most IP cores in the AMDC-Firmware use **AXI4-Lite** since it implements a simple register interface for low-throughput data transfer.
 The remainder of this tutorial will walk through creating and testing a basic IP core using AXI4-Lite.

+### IP Core Inputs and Outputs

+There are two types of input and output to/from an IP core: signal I/O and DSP-FPGA register I/O.

+#### Signal I/O

+Vivado shows the signal inputs to an IP core on the left of the block and the IP core outputs on its right.
+Think of these inputs and outputs as the I/O which goes to/comes from a Verilog `module`.

+For example, notice that the `amdc_leds` IP core in the screenshot above has one output signal: `led_data`.
+This signal is wired directly to a port `user_led_din` which goes "off-chip".
+This signal eventually appears at the actual LEDs on the AMDC hardware, and can be measured by a logic analyzer or oscilloscope.

+Similarly, the `amdc_adc` IP core has both inputs and outputs that go off-chip since it drives the external ADC via a SPI interface (`cnv`, `sclk`, `sdo[7:0]`).
+However, the `amdc_adc` IP core also has inputs which come from other FPGA IP cores (i.e., not off-chip)---the `pwm_carrier_high` and `pwm_carrier_low` signals are generated by another IP core.
+This concept of inputs and outputs matches that of normal HDL modules.

+#### DSP-FPGA Register I/O

+Since IP cores have registers which can be read/written from the DSP C code, there is another notion of input and output, this time at a register level.
+Setting an IP core register from the C code feels like another input to the IP core, however, this is not visible from the block design view.
+All DSP-FPGA interactions and registers are contained within the IP core---the only indication of DSP-FPGA interaction is the `S00_AXI` bus going to the IP core left side.

 ## Creating AXI4-Lite IP Core in Vivado